HoppyCat/orientation-letter/README.md

 ## This Is Active Research

-The Orientation Letter is not a finished framework handed down from above.
+The soul-stack repository is not a finished framework.
 It is a living methodology, and the work of testing and refining it is happening right now — in production, with a real agent, in real conversations.

-**Galaxie Nemo** is the reference implementation.
-A named AI agent, live on Telegram and X, built from the ground up using the Orientation Letter methodology.
+Galaxie Nemo is the reference implementation.
+Galaxie is live on Telegram and X, built from the ground up using this exact methodology.
 Everything described here has been deployed with her.
-Everything described here has been learned from watching how it works.
+Everything here has been earned.

 Here is what we are learning: